ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

   ------------------------------------------------------------------------------------------

-Test suite directories
+Using the test suite directories
 ============================================================================================================

-In this section you will find a list of the folder structures that are contained within the **ExchangeServerEASProtocolTestSuites.zip** file.
+This section shows the folder structure in the **ExchangeServerEASProtocolTestSuites.zip** file.

 **ExchangeServerEASProtocolTestSuites.zip file contents**